 Step 4: Strategic Objectives

-Strategic Objectives are the high-level statements that outline what exactly you want to achieve, with a clearly stated deadline.
+Strategic Objectives are high-level statements that outline what exactly you want to achieve, with a clearly stated deadline.
 It differs from a Focus Area - in that it is specific in what you want to achieve, has a deadline attached, and once completed will be replaced by another, different objective.

 In other words, it is something that can be tangibly achieved.
 Your strategic objectives should be attached and contribute to achieving at least one of your Strategic Focus Areas.